107208579/mqtt2caldav/README.md

 **EVENT Details :: Time Zone**
-Specifies the time zone in which events are created.
+Specifies the time zone in which calendar events are created.
 ```
 "EVENT_TIMEZONE"
 ```